Rust Error Handling, Demystified

 From now on, in the workspace, the projects discussed below are in the 02_production/ directory.

-• I create a project in the 02_production/00_project/ directory
+• I create a package in the 02_production/00_project/ directory

 • Below you can see how files and directories are organized